MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 - The more the number of columns (up to 8), the better the overall performance.
 If you need to add physical disks later, it needs to be in multiples of the column size.
 - By default, when you create the virtual disk or volume, the column size will be automatically determined based on the number of disks available in the storage pool.
 - The default setting is used while creating new virtual disk or volume using Server Manager or when you don't specify the column size while using _New-StorageTier_ cmdlet.
-- To change the default setting, run the following commands.
+- To change the default setting, run the following cmdlets.

-    - Run the following command to find the current column size settings.
+    - Run the following cmdlet to find the current column size settings.

      ```PowerShell
      Get-ResiliencySetting